XmacsLabs/mogan/docs/guide/plugin_octave.md

 ## Tips
 1. Windows: The plotting functionality of Octave versions 6.x and above does not work properly in Mogan.
    + We will work on making Mogan compatible with the new versions of Octave in the future, and contributions from the community are welcome.
-2. Ubuntu: Octave installed using snap cannot be used normally in Mogan.
+2. Ubuntu: Octave installed using snap cannot work with Mogan.
    + This is due to the mechanism of snap, so it is not recommended to install Octave using snap.

 ## Documentation: Please check `Help -> Plugins -> Octave`